crunchwrap89/a-webstorm-plugin/README.md

 - Today you write follow-up prompts manually if something fails, why not automate that prompt generation?
 - Today you return to your ticket management tool to manually mark your feature as done.
 Why not automate this?

-Feature Orchestrator fixes all of this by combining feature planning, AI prompt generation, implementation verification and backlog management into a single, repeatable workflow so you can spend less time in ticket management systems and less time writing AI Prompts.
+Feature Orchestrator fixes all of this by combining feature planning, AI prompt generation, implementation verification and backlog management into a single, repeatable workflow so you can spend less time writing AI Prompts while also spending less time in a bloated ticket management system.

 > ** Plan → Generate prompt → AI Work → Verify implementation → Mark as completed **